sivy/monkinetic-2020-content/posts/2001-07-12-we-are-the-knights-who-say-ni.md

-Slug: we-are-the-knights-who-say-ni
+date: 2001-07-12
-Date: 2001-07-12
+slug: we-are-the-knights-who-say-ni
-Title: We are the knights who say..
+title: We are the knights who say..
 Ni!
-layout: post
+---

-Yes, thanks to <a href="http://www.osxgnu.org/">OSXGnu</a>, I now have something new to not have time to learn: <a href="http://www.osxgnu.org/software/python/">Python for OSX</a>!
+Yes, thanks to [OSXGnu](http://www.osxgnu.org/), I now have something new to not have time to learn: [Python for OSX](http://www.osxgnu.org/software/python/)!